Muscle Relaxer Protocol / Corvid-19

 Your Massage session can be booked by calling, texting or email.
 Online scheduling is now open again.... https://musclerelaxer.setmore.com All clients (established and new) that have not been seen here since March 2020 will be given an appointment date 14 days from the date of their request.
 If during that time you (or I) come in contact with Corvid-19 or just don’t feel well, we’ll contact each other and will reschedule you’re appt.
 Open sores, ticks, wounds, poison ivy, lesions are also reasons to reschedule.
 This will keep both of us and our families safer.

 New and established clients will receive a New Intake Form to be filled out and brought to your first session.
 These need to be updated every few yrs.
 You will bring it completed to your appt .
 Let me know if you do not have a printer and I will send it to you.

 I will be working on Mon - Thu am ( 8:50a, 10:50a), Mon - Wed pm (12:50p, 2:50p, 4:50p).
 I will be spacing the times so that I can get things cleaned, re-organized and rest.

 Stay in your car on arrival until I wave to you though the window or open the breezeway door.
 I will wear a mask.
 Please wear a mask.
-If you do not have a mask.
 If you have any limitations on wearing a mask we will discuss that at time of booking.

 I will take temperatures on arrival with a non-contact thermometer (I will check mine every am as well) .
 Anyone with a temp 100.4 or over will not receive a massage and will be referred to their doctor Per CDC guidelines.
 I will provide hand sanitizer.
 We will review the Covid-19 questions every visit as well.
 We will review your health screen or current health / areas of concern or discomfort.
 Then you will go into the massage room, undress and hang your clothes on the hooks on back of the door and settle face down on the massage bed.
 I will enter when you are settled by knocking and entering slowly.